jgkramer/jgkramer.github.io/_posts/2022-10-15-Residential-Electricity-Rates.md

 ### Some Examples

-The first examples we'll start with are Nevada and Connecticut.
+The first examples we'll start with are Nevada and Connecticut (where I have paid electricity bills) and Maryland (which is also simple with one interesting difference from CT).

 #### Nevada (NV Energy, Southern Nevada)
 ![NV Rates](/assets/images/output_NV.png)